davidderaedt/brackets-architecture-article/Brackets-source.md

 A quick look at any javascript file in the repository will answer a now classical question regarding modern web apps.
 Yes, Brackets javascript code is written using modules.
 This should be no surprise.
 Modules are a great way to provide a clear, limited scope, and a proper encapsulation of your javascript code by taking advantage of javascript closures.
 It's also a great way to provide a basic level of privacy since only the members exposed via the returned object are publicly available.

-As you may know, that there are several format proposals for modules, but only two are really used today: CommonJS, and AMD (for *Asynchronous Module Definition*).
+As you may know, that there are several format proposals for modules, but only two are really used today: [CommonJS Modules](http://www.commonjs.org/specs/modules/1.0/), and [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) (for *Asynchronous Module Definition*).
 The Brackets team has chosen a hybrid approach: it uses the CommonJS format inside AMD-compatible wrappers.
 This was probably done to limit dependencies to either one of the formats.

 ```
 define(function (require, exports, module) {